icsaba/lit-functions/README.md

 ## Usage

 ### Component and props
-The useProp function is similar to useState in React.
-In Lit, properties and attributes are used, eliminating the need for a separate useState.
+The `useProp` function is similar to `useState` in React.
+In Lit, properties and attributes are used, eliminating the need for a separate `useState`.
 Instead, define Lit properties, and whenever a property changes, the component re-renders.
 The type of the properties is inferred from the type argument.

+If you would like to react on property change, you can either use `updated` or `usePropChanged` hook.
+It's very similar to `useEffect`, you should provide a callback and the list of dependencies in string format.

 The component function creates a custom web component, with the name generated from the function name.